originalvapor/Nerd-Fonts-Pwsh-Script/readme.md

 Powershell Script to download and install Nerd Fonts

-Fonts are availabe here: https://www.nerdfonts.com/font-downloads Assembled by Eugene Valley @ Microsoft Corporation© 2023
+Fonts are availabe here: https://www.nerdfonts.com/font-downloads

+Assembled by Eugene Valley @ Microsoft Corporation ©2023

 This sample script is not supported under any Microsoft standard support program or service.
 This sample script is provided AS IS without warranty of any kind.